lashiawashiaaa/digiLibrary/README.md

 📚 What I've Learned:

-  How to structure a basic webpage using HTML
+  -How to structure a basic webpage using HTML

-  How to organize content with headings, paragraphs, and lists How to create links between pages
+  -How to organize content with headings, paragraphs, and lists

+  -How to create links between pages

-  Building the foundation for future CSS and JavaScript skills Better understanding of GitHub workflow and project management
+  -Building the foundation for future CSS and JavaScript skills

+  -Better understanding of GitHub workflow and project management